-The Allied Health Professions Research Unit, led by Professor Jim Richards and Professor James Selfe, has active collaborations with many hospitals and clinics in the North West as well as research groups in countries throughout the world.
+The Allied Health Research Unit, led by Professor Jim Richards, has active collaborations with many hospitals and clinics in the North West as well as research groups in countries throughout the world.
 The AHPRu focuses on inter-professional work.
 By having an applied interprofessional approach there are direct parallels with the ‘real world’ of allied health work, as it takes place in practice; this facilitates knowledge transfer to the clinical setting.
 We have a large cohort of senior practising clinicians undertaking postgraduate research degrees.
 The professions currently engaged in our research projects include: occupational therapists, orthotists, osteopaths, physiotherapists, podiatrists, prosthetists, speech and language therapists, sports therapists and surgeons.
 This mix provides an environment that allows for open discussion of research ideas across the clinical disciplines.

 Our research themes are:

 The Allied Health Professions Research Network (AHPRN) was established in 2009.
 The Cumbria and Lancashire Hub of the AHPRN is co-hosted by UCLan (Dr Hazel Roddam, Dr Jessie Janssen and Dr Anne Milston) and the University of Cumbria (Dr Mark Stigant, Kath Ward and Dr Karen Morris), working in collaboration with clinical colleagues and was one of two national pilot sites developed from the National Physiotherapy Research Network (2005).
 The Hub aims to: